Vyral/greg-mcdaniel/_posts/2019-08-01-touring-the-san-francisco-institute-of-aesthetic--regenerative-medicine.md

   - Real Estate
 excerpt: >-
-  We’re taking a break from real estate to go on an exclusive tour of the San Francisco Institute of Aesthetic & Regenerative Medicine
+  We’re taking a break from real estate to go on an exclusive tour of the San Francisco Institute of Aesthetic & Regenerative Medicine.
 enclosure:
 pullquote: >-
   You can come in for surgery, stay at the hotel, and have all your subsequent